-You’ve seen the image … rocky outcrops over a fierce and spectacular sea, bathed in the glorious orange light of a southern sunset….for Australians, the Twelve Apostles on the Great Ocean Road are every bit as iconic as Uluru or the Opera House, but what you may not know is that the rugged coastline makes up just one small part of a whole region of natural wonders — The Otways.
+You’ve seen the image … rocky outcrops overlooking a wild and spectacular ocean, bathed in the glorious orange light of a southern sunset.
+For Australians, the Twelve Apostles on the Great Ocean Road are every bit as iconic as the Opera House, but what you may not know is that the rugged coastline is just a part of a whole region of natural wonders — The Otways.

-Surfing, swimming, diving, deep sea fishing, kayaking, dining, hiking.whatever it is you are hoping to do near a beach, Apollo Bay is the Otway headquarters!
-There is so much to do on and near the beach that you may not even have time to venture into the antique stores, restaurants and galleries.
+Surfing, swimming, diving, deep sea fishing, kayaking, dining and hiking.
+Whatever it is you are hoping to do near a beach, Apollo Bay is the Otway’s headquarters for such activities.
+There is so much to do on and near the beach, that you may not even have time to venture into the antique stores, restaurants and galleries.
 If you are not the sun and surf type, there are rainforest walks, tree top walks, waterfalls and spectacular views in the nearby forest.

-Let’s face it, you’re going to notice the ocean, cliffs and surf — but not everybody is interested in the views, on what is officially the most beautiful drive in Australia – you might be more interested in a little refreshment!
+Let’s face it, you’re going to notice the ocean, cliffs and surf — but not everybody is interested in views.
+On what is officially the most beautiful drive in Australia, you might be more interested in a little refreshment as well.

-The Otways are dotted with wineries producing wines of varying quality from the cheap and cheerful to more acclaimed drops, most with a cellar door or restaurant where you can sit back, relax and taste.
-The region is probably better known for its Chardonnay, Semillon, Sauvignon Blanc and Riesling but a few surprisingly tasty reds are also on offer.
+The Otways are dotted with wineries producing a range of wines from the cheap and cheerful to more acclaimed drops.
+Most have a cellar door or restaurant where you can sit back, relax and taste their offerings.
+The region is probably best known for its chardonnay, semillon, sauvignon blanc and riesling, but a few surprisingly tasty reds are also on offer.
 If wine isn’t your thing, just to the south of Colac, at The Otway Estate Winery, you can find a mighty fine beer — along with their range of wines.

-For foodies, the Otways represent the best in Victorian fresh produce including outstanding seafood along the Great Ocean Road.
+For foodies, the Otways represent the best of Victorian fresh produce, including outstanding seafood along the Great Ocean Road.
 Inland, pick your own fresh berries straight from the bush and sample mouthwatering cheeses, old-style ice cream and delicious olive oil products.
 Stop in at a tourist information centre along the way to pick up a copy of the east to follow Otways Harvest Trail guide.